Affirm. Defend. Advance.

 Regardless of mis-guided present-day freedom from religion movements that misrepresent our intrinsic freedom to pray, and to pray publicly, this wonderful freedom is of a certainty evidenced historically by legislative prayer before, during, and throughout the founding and ongoing of the American republic.
 As James P. Moore, Jr., in his definitive book, One Nation Under God: The History of Prayer in America, says, “To dismiss prayer in the life of America is to embark on a fool’s errand.
 Prayer has been and always will be an integral part of the nation’s character . . . a subject that must be explored in far greater depth if anyone is to understand the people who have made the United States what it is today and what it will be tomorrow” (xxii).

-Prayers on behalf of civil government authorities are not only for “all who are in authority” but such prayers are also on behalf of private citizens to the end “that we may lead a quite [tranquil] and peaceable life in all godliness and reverence” (1 Timothy 2:2).
+Prayers on behalf of civil government authorities are not only for “all who are in authority” but such prayers are also on behalf of private citizens to the end “that we may lead a quiet [tranquil] and peaceable life in all godliness and reverence” (1 Timothy 2:2).

 What Shall We Do?
 SECOND, WE SHOULD BE VOTING.
 Those of us who live in America have been blessed to live in a nation with a government process that allows us to have a voice.
 We, the People, choose those who represent us.
 This government is of the people, by the people, and for the people!
 We may think our voice is only one voice, but history reveals the fact that one voice can make a significant difference when it comes to the destiny of families, nations, and churches.
 Noah was only one in the midst of a generation described as corrupt and violent (cf. Genesis 9:11-13).
 However, his willingness to live and preach righteousness saved him and his family (cf. 2 Peter 2:5).
 Esther was only one, but she spoke up with courage that said “If I perish, I perish.”
 Her courage conjoined with the providence of God saved her nation.